kensnyder/any-date-parser/README.md

 ## Usage

-There are three ways to use any-date-parser:
+There are three ways to use `any-date-parser`:

 1.)
 Use the parser object: (Recommended)

 - `parser.fromString(string, locale)` - Parses a string and returns a `Date` object.
-It is the same function as in option 1.
 - `parser.fromAny(any, locale)` - Return a `Date` object given a `Date`, `Number` or string to parse.
 It is the same function as in option 1.